csepulveda/csepulveda_io/blog/content/init_eks_cluster.md

 }
 ```

-The tags will be used in the future to launch out ALB using the AWS Ingress Controller.
+The tags will be used in the future to launch some Application Load Balancers using the AWS Ingress Controller.

 ## Setup the EKS Cluster
-To setup the cluster we are going to use the AWS/EKS module. its pretty simple and we have to modify some few thing to enable the Auto Scaling controller.
+To setup the cluster, we are going to use the AWS/EKS module.
+It's pretty simple, and we have to modify a few things to enable the Auto Scaling controller.

-The conifguration is the [following](https://raw.githubusercontent.com/csepulveda/aws_base_setup/5343af5e3d852a4b005fbdc9bdd75e2b943bce8d/eks.tf):
+The configuration is the [following](https://raw.githubusercontent.com/csepulveda/aws_base_setup/5343af5e3d852a4b005fbdc9bdd75e2b943bce8d/eks.tf):

 ```
 data "aws_eks_cluster" "cluster" {